Corey-Bryant/Projects_preview/README.md

 # Projects_preview

-This repository is public to showcase some completed projects.
+This repository is public to show some data analysis projects.

+Each subfolder in this repository is a different analysis of public data sets.